Thadkapally-Saikiran/ResponsivePaytmClone_UI/README.md

 ![](paytm.png)

 A responsive, static web interface inspired by Paytm's design.
-Built using HTML, CSS, JavaScript, and Bootstrap, this project demonstrates modern, mobile-friendly UI techniques with clean, modular code.
+Built using HTML, CSS and Bootstrap, this project demonstrates modern, mobile-friendly UI techniques with clean, modular code.

 ---